tjthejuggler/JugVid2/README.md

 A robust juggling ball tracking system that uses a RealSense depth camera to track multiple juggling balls and the juggler's hands in real-time.

-*Last updated: 2025-05-30 16:50 (UTC+7) - Moved simple tracking controls to separate settings window for cleaner UI*
+*Last updated: 2025-05-30 16:57 (UTC+7) - Enhanced simple tracking with expanded parameter ranges and new visualization mask view*

 ## Features